 Recycled jewelry can be fun, easy, and very popular with partygoers.
 Run old wool sweaters through the wash to felt or old recycled fabrics to make adorable cloth barrettes or woven bracelets, or use recycled paper to make these folded paper bracelets.
 Save popsicle sticks to make cute stick bracelets.
 Use up scrap fabric and old cardboard to make these sweet pins.

 Still get the phone book?
 Before putting it into the recycling or cutting it up for recycled paper projects, check to see if the book contains any advertising magnets!
 These are great to cover with stickers, images from magazines, or children’s art and cut to the desired shape for custom magnet gifts.

 9. Wizard Wands

-A scavenger hunt to build a wizard wand creates a great take home party favor, and great memories as well.
-Have kids search for their perfect twig, then help them whittle them into shape and decorate with ribbons, beads or recycled paper.
-Recycle newspaper into these adorable wreaths and then go on a scavenger hunt for flowers, leaves and other treasures to make them into crowns.
+A scavenger hunt to build a wizard wand creates a great take-home party favor and great memories as well.
+Have kids search for their perfect twigs, then help them whittle them into shape and decorate them with ribbons, beads or recycled paper.
+Recycle newspaper into these adorable wreaths, and then go on a scavenger hunt for flowers, leaves, and other treasures to make them into crowns.

 Make adorable mini notebooks by recycling old computer paper and attach pencils made from recycled newspapers or recycled tires.
 Give old broken crayons new life and a new home by melting and molding them into cute shapes like these adorable crayon cars or hearts.
 Not interested in melted wax, but love the recycled crayon idea.
 You can purchase recycled star crayons, stick crayons, heart crayons, or these adorable cupcake crayons!
 Wrap up your crayons in this cute No-Sew Crayon Wrap.